cado-security/product-help/docs/cado-response/getting-started/deploy.md

 7. Review the details that have been applied and click **<Highlight color="#F78631">Create Stack</Highlight>**

     :::info
-    If no IAM role has been applied in *Step 3 (Configure stack options)*, tick the check box for `I acknowledge that AWS CloudFormation might create IAM resources`
+    If an IAM role has not been applied in *Step 3 (Configure stack options)*, tick the check box for `I acknowledge that AWS CloudFormation might create IAM resources`
     :::

 ### Deployment Time